yegor256/blog/_posts/2016/jul/2016-07-06-data-transfer-object.md

 was not the sole inventor of DTO, but he made it legal and recommended its use.
 With all due respect, he was just wrong.

+{% quote Objects must only have access to the data they encapsulate and never to the data encapsulated by other objects  %}

 The key idea of object-oriented programming is to hide data behind objects.
 This idea has a name:
 [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_%28computer_programming%29).